Do you remember those Tupperware and Pampered Chef parties your mom would host when you were younger?

 What is network marketing?

-Network marketing is a method of marketing that relies on individuals harnessing their personal networks to grow a business or sell a product.
+Network marketing is a business model that relies on individuals harnessing their personal networks to grow a business or sell a product.
 These networks are used to generate leads and recruit customers or partners, usually implementing a training and mentorship process for new recruits.

 Types of network marketing